 What is a heart failure action plan?

-If you have heart failure, you need to know how to quickly spot the early warning signs and symptoms of worsening disease — and what to do if any changes occur.
-You might wonder: Should you simply call your doctor if a change occurs?
+If you have heart failure, you need to know how to quickly spot the early warning signs of your condition getting worse — and what to do about them.
+You might wonder: Should you simply call your health care provider if a change occurs?
 Or do you need to go straight to a hospital?
-Having a strategy allows you to know what to do and when can be challenging and may be overwhelming if you don't have a strategy in place.
+Having a strategy allows you to know what to do and when.

-That's why cardiologists recommend that everyone with heart failure have an action plan to help guide their self-care at home.
-A heart failure action plan — or self-check plan — provides clear instructions for you and your caregivers to follow should any new signs or symptoms develop.
-Together you and your doctor can customize a plan that's best for your specific type and class of heart failure and your functional abilities.
+That's why cardiologists recommend that all people with heart failure have an action plan to help guide their self-care at home.
+A heart failure action plan — or self-check plan — provides clear instructions for you and your caregivers to follow should any new symptoms develop.
+You can work with your care provider to customize a plan that's best for your type of heart failure and your basic abilities.

-According to the American Heart Association, a typical plan may fall into three zones:
+According to the American Heart Association, a typical plan can fall into three zones:

 - Green = Stable.
-You don't have any noticeable changes in heart failure signs or symptoms.
+You don't have noticeable changes in heart failure symptoms.
 Your weight is stable.
 You don't have chest pain or shortness of breath.
 Continue your daily weight checks and treatment plan as recommended.
-Ask your doctor for your target weight.

-- Yellow = Warning.
-Call your doctor if you have a new cough, shortness of breath with activity, increased swelling in your legs or feet, or if you suddenly gain 2 to 5 pounds within a week.
-You don't necessarily need an office visit but caution is needed.
-You may just need diet or medication.
+- Amber = Warning.
+Call your provider if you have a new cough, shortness of breath with activity, increased swelling in your legs or feet, or if you suddenly gain 2 to 3 pounds overnight or 5 pounds in a week.
+You might not need an office visit.
+But you might need to change your diet or medication.
 Follow the instructions in your plan.

 - Red = Danger.
-Go to the emergency room or call your local emergency number if you have heart failure and have a weight gain of more than 5 pounds in a week.
-Also seek help if you can't lie flat, are short of breath at rest, increased swelling and discomfort in the lower body, or a constant, hacking cough.
+Go to the emergency room or call your local emergency number if you have heart failure and have gained more than 5 pounds in a week.
+Also seek help if you can't lie flat, are short of breath at rest, have increased swelling and discomfort in the lower body, or have a constant, hacking cough.

-Carefully following your action plan can help your doctor more quickly treat any new health issues that develop and better manage your care.
-Sticking to your self-care or action plans may result in fewer hospital admissions or shorter hospital stays, particularly if you are under age 65.
+Strictly following your action plan can help your care provider quickly treat new health issues that develop and manage your care.
+If you stick to your self-care or action plans, you might decrease the times you go to a hospital or shorten your stays.

-Also, be sure to tell your doctor if you are feeling sad or depressed.
-Depression may make it difficult to stick to your action plan and overall treatment.
-Proper treatment may help you feel better.
+Also, be sure to tell your provider if you feel sad, anxious or depressed.
+Having these feelings might make it difficult to stick to your action and treatment plans.